class String

 The comparison operator.

-Compares this string with other, returning -1
+Compares this string with other, returning -1, 0 or 1 depending on whether

 this string is less, equal or greater than other.